 What is the future of Microsoft Dynamics 365 Business Central?

 In terms of the future of Microsoft Dynamics 365 Business Central, we are expecting it to follow the course of the original roadmap shared by Microsoft in October 2017.
 This would position it alongside the release of Dynamics NAV 2018 R2 before the two solutions share one name in the subsequent release and run in parallel as cloud and on-premises solutions.

-- How will Dynamics 365 Business Central be positioned as part of the whole Dynamics 365 package?
-Which Dynamics 365 applications will have bundled pricing with Business Central?
-Which applications will have out-of-the-box integration with Business Central?
+We are still waiting to see how Microsoft Dynamics 365 Business Central will be positioned as part of the whole Dynamics 365 package and which Dynamics 365 applications will have bundled pricing and out-of-the-box integration with Business Central.